why delilah holliday thinks ovaries are stronger than balls

 How would you describe your aesthetic?

-When did you realise you were a feminist and what does feminism mean to you?
+When did you realize you were a feminist and what does feminism mean to you?

-I realised I was feminist when I was 12 and I first got cat called on the street and I thought, "This is not right it's got to change.
+I realized I was feminist when I was 12 and I first got cat called on the street and I thought, "This is not right it's got to change.
 Shit like this shouldn't be allowed to happen."
-My mum and dad have always believed in feminism ever since I can remember so I was brought up with strong views on equality.
+My mom and dad have always believed in feminism ever since I can remember so I was brought up with strong views on equality.

 How did you get involved with Female Matters and what does it mean to be a part of it?

-I kind of got involved with them by being in a band that plays punk music called Skinny Girl Diet.
-From that I met awesome girls that make art and it's just great to be a part of something with people with like-minded views.
+I kind of got involved with them by being in a band called Skinny Girl Diet that plays punk music.
+From that, I met awesome girls that make art and it's just great to be a part of something with people with like-minded views.

 The theme of the exhibition is sexual liberation, why is that an important thing to discuss, particularly for women?

 It's an important thing to discuss because I feel that women aren't allowed to be liberated at all in our society.
-The stigma is budging slightly but it definitely could be more equal and women should be allowed to talk about sex more and not feel bad about it!
+The stigma is budging slightly but it definitely could be more equal.
+Women should be allowed to talk about sex more and not feel bad about it!

 What can we expect to see from you in the exhibition?

-You can expect to see my collection of prints called Ovaries Are Stronger Than Balls, which are hand screen-printed, and my band is also contributing customised knickers, which are going to look amazing.
+You can expect to see my collection of prints called Ovaries Are Stronger Than Balls, which are hand screen-printed.
+My band is also contributing customized undies, which are going to look amazing.

 Would it matter that it's just a trend when it's at least getting the feminist message out there?

-For years the colour pink and other tropes of girlishness have signified female objectification/infantilisation, but now it seems to have been reclaimed as a means of female empowerment.
+For years, the color pink has signified female infantilization, but now it seems to have been reclaimed as a means of female empowerment.
 How do you feel about this?